guanghechen/node-scaffolds/packages/helper-file/README.md

-`calcFilePartItemsByCount`          | Generate file part items by total of parts `collectAllFiles`                   | Collect all files under the given directory `collectAllFilesSync`               | Collect all files under the given directory (synchronizing) `ensureCriticalFilepathExistsSync`  | Ensure critical filepath exists `isDirectorySync`                   | Check whether if the dirpath is a directory path `isFileSync`                        | Check whether if the filepath is a file path `isNonExistentOrEmpty`              | Check whether if the dirPath is a non-existent path or empty folder `mkdirsIfNotExists`                 | Create a path of directories
+`calcFilePartItemsByCount`          | Generate file part items by total of parts `collectAllFiles`                   | Collect all files under the given directory `collectAllFilesSync`               | Collect all files under the given directory (synchronizing)

 [homepage]: https://github.com/guanghechen/node-scaffolds/tree/main/packages/helper-file#readme